Mianaviatte/Mianaviatte/README.md

 ❤️ Love skyporn photo, hugs, and professionalism
 🙏 INFJ-T

-🇺🇦 By 2023 I'm a Ukrainian female backend / fullstack engineer, drilling into software architecture and coding almost every week.
+🇺🇦 By 2023 I'm a Ukrainian female backend / fullstack engineer, drilling into software architecture, refactoring, databases & clean coding.
 Wish to become an experienced and valuable asset.

 ## 🛠 My fit as a software developer: